rorosaurus/FurretTotem/README.md

 layout, addjust OFFSETX/OFFSETY if needed, as well as matrix_brightness and matrix_gamma.

+neomatrix_config.h contains more configuration related to the NeoMatrix API (which can also use SmartMatrix via its API)

 AnimatedGIFs file browser
 -------------------------
 You either put your gifs inside a /gifs subdirectory on an sdcard or under /gifs in SPIFFS